stefanvstein/testify/README.md

 <img align="right" src="robby.jpg" width="150" height="150">

-Your `comment` expression became a usable snippet of code!
+*The `comment` became a usable snippet of code!*

 **Testify** turns selected comments into automatically evaluated scripts, while remaining embedded within your code.
 Rename the `comment` to `test-comment` and evaluate with `(eval-in-ns 'your-namespace)`.

-Perhaps you want to evaluate comments as example based tests.
-Use **Testify** to evaluate your test-comment from within your traditional test, saving you the hassle of converting your comment, or REPL structured code, into a test function.
-The `test-comment` is just another empty macro, ignoring its body, that `eval-in-ns` and its siblings recognize.
+Avoid the hassle of restructuring your comment into test functions.
+Use **Testify** to evaluate your comment from within your traditional test.

+The `test-comment` is just another empty macro, ignoring its body, that `eval-in-ns` recognize.
+It can easily be told to evaluate content of any other form.
+The `test-comment` is a default.

-While `eval-in-ns` evaluate each expression as is, in place, its sibling `eval-as-use` evaluate expressions from within a foreign namespace, which probably is more suitable for possibly polluting tests.
+**Testify** use levels of isolation.
+While `eval-in-ns` evaluate expressions in it's own namespace like with the REPL, its sibling `eval-as-use` evaluate from within a temporary namespace to prevent pollution.
+This is more suitable for repeatable tests.

+**Testify** reads source code, and keeps track of where it is.
+Code should be highlighted when a test assertion fail.

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.vstein/testify.svg)](https://clojars.org/org.clojars.vstein/testify)
 ## Background